michaeluno/server-information/readme.md

 ### Welcome to our GitHub Repository

-Server Information is an open source WordPress plugin that lets you set external featured images, images from a post, randomizes images etc.
+Server Information is an open source WordPress plugin that lets you submit server information to a specified email address.

 ## Screenshots ##
 Coming soon..

-## Installation ##
+## Download ##

 - The latest development version can be found [here](https://github.com/michaeluno/server-information/branches).
 - The latest stable version can be downloaded [here](http://downloads.wordpress.org/plugin/server-information.latest-stable.zip).

+## Installation ##

 1. Go to `Dashboard` -> `Plugins` -> `Add New` and press the `Upload Plugin` button then upload the zip file.
 If you need to do it manually, upload **`server-information.php`** and other files compressed in the zip folder to the **`/wp-content/plugins/server-information`** directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.